deasatko/CFG-Assignments/README.md

 # CFGDegree
 Repository containing CFG Summer Degree assignments.
 ## About me 🧜‍♀️
 Hi, I'm Dea Satko, currently working as an Equity Analyst 📈 at a leading investment company in London.
-I'm excited to share that I'm now looking to transition into a career in Tech 🖥️.
+I am now looking to transition into a career in Tech 🖥️.

 Originally from Italy 🍕, I've spent most of my life there before moving to London about eight years ago.
 I pursued both my Bachelor's and Master's degrees in Finance at Queen Mary University of London 👩‍🎓.

 In my free time, I love playing video games 🎮 and attending music events 🎼.
-I’m looking forward to connecting with all of you and exploring this exciting new path together!

 <div align="center"> My favourite quote is: